HG-Qin/GMPNP-COMSOL/README.md

 - set output parameters

-- note: the following graph shows tree kind of parameter,the expression can be seen in output_Au_10mMHClO4_10mM_LiClO4.txt:
+- note: the following graph shows tree kind of parameter, and their expressions can be seen in output_Au_10mMHClO4_10mM_LiClO4.txt:

 1. phiM-j: the HER current density vs electrode potential, x = 0